 ▼ABS (Acrylonitrile Butadiene Styrene)

 - Easy to be machined, sanded, glued and painted, great material for prototyping

 - Comparatively high cost

-Since ABS is combined with 3 kinds of monomers, its quality and final properties are greatly depended on the processing method and the proportion of these components.
+Since ABS is combined with 3 kinds of monomers, its quality and final properties are greatly dependent on the processing method and the proportion of these components.

 ▼PA (polyamide, nylon)

 - High strength